 Growth was accompanied by a dramatic reduction in poverty from 49.3 percent in 1970 to 1.0 percent in 2014.
 However, pockets of poverty exist and income inequality remains high relative to the developed countries Malaysia aspires to emulate: the Gini coefficient of income inequality stood at 0.41 in Malaysia in 2014, compared with 0.31 and 0.33 in the Republic of Korea and Japan (both as of 2010), for example.
 Real income of the bottom 40 percent of households increased by an average 6.3 percent per year between 2009 and 2012, compared to 5.2 percent for the average household, suggesting the benefits from growth were being shared.

-The sustainability of Malaysia’s near-term economic outlook over the medium-term hinges on the implementation of structural reforms to boost capabilities and competition within the economy, along with the economic developments in Malaysia’s export markets and trends in global oil and gas markets.
-The accelerated implementation of productivity-enhancing reforms to increase the quality of human capital and create more competition in the economy will be key for Malaysia secure a lasting place among the ranks of high-income economies.
+Accelerated implementation of productivity-enhancing reforms to increase the quality of human capital and create more competition in the economy will be key for Malaysia to secure a lasting place among the ranks of high-income economies.
 Malaysia has been working to address these challenges.
 In 2010, Malaysia launched the New Economic Model (NEM), which aims for the country to reach high income status by 2020 while ensuring that growth is also sustainable and inclusive.
 The NEM includes a number of reforms to achieve economic growth that is primarily driven by the private sector and moves the Malaysian economy into higher value-added activities in both industry and services.

 The International Finance Corporation (IFC) views Malaysia as a platform for increasing South-South investments as Malaysian companies deepen their investments and presence in emerging markets.
 As part of this strategy, IFC recently invested in IHH Healthcare, a Malaysia-based healthcare and medical education company with operations in eight countries.
 In addition, IFC is also looking to increase mobilization volumes for both debt and equity transactions and is exploring the possibility of implementing risk sharing and advisory services programs to address specific needs within Malaysia.